 - The original Partial Action Plan outlined total estimated cost associated with prior activities related to the Memorial and Memorial Center portion of the preparation and development of the WTC Plan, up to \$9,705,000.
 This includes such activities as planning, conducting design competitions, environmental review, public outreach activities, and staff time.
 Such activities were conducted since the inception of the LMDC.
 The costs associated with these activities were paid for through LMDC's Planning and Administration budget, as outlined in previous Partial Action Plans.
-These costs were identified as critical to the planning, design, and preliminary implementation of the Memorial and Cultural Program, and are being identified in this Partial Action Plan as program-related costs specifically associated with the Memorial and Memorial Center. - The total estimated cost for the planning, development, and preliminary implementation of the Memorial and Memorial Center for the current phase outlined in the original Partial Action Plan, beginning in 2004 is \$25,275,000.
-This included activities such as pre-design engineering, schematic design, design development, and coordination for the construction of a Memorial, Memorial Center, and the planning and possible construction of memorial-related improvements on the WTC site and adjacent areas to complement the redevelopment of commercial office space, retail space, conference center and hotel facilities, open space areas, infrastructure improvements, and public outreach efforts.
+These costs were identified as critical to the planning, design, and preliminary implementation of the Memorial and Cultural Program, and are being identified in this Partial Action Plan as program related costs specifically associated with the Memorial and Memorial Center. - LMDC proposes a total allocation of \$38,875,000 for planning, development, and preliminary implementation of a Memorial/Museum on the WTC site beginning in 2004.
+This will fund activities such as pre-design engineering, schematic design, design development, construction documents, cost estimating and coordination for the construction of a Memorial/Museum.
+Activities also include sustainability and security consultants, public outreach, environmental review, institutional planning, conservation, research and registrar consulting services.
+The funding will provide for memorial-related improvements on the WTC site and adjacent areas to complement the redevelopment of commercial office space, retail space, conference center and hotel facilities, open space areas, infrastructure improvements, and public outreach efforts.

-Amended Activity for the WTC Memorial and Memorial Center
+Amended Activity for the WTC Memorial/Museum